-As artificial intelligence rapidly gains traction in industries like healthcare, companies are beginning to investigate the potential of AI in management of employees.
+As artificial intelligence rapidly gains traction in industries like healthcare, companies are beginning to investigate the potential of AI in people management.
 Today only 22% of firms say that they have adopted analytics in human resources.
 This can be ascribed to the huge disconnect between the data science community, which understands analytics but not HR, and the HR community, which understands HR but not analytics.

 We often ignore the fact that the myriad HR operations from hiring and training to performance management produce an incredible volume of data, often in the form of “digital exhaust” in the virtual space.
 Such digital exhaust, along with HR Information Systems, can be synthesized to build algorithms that can improve the efficiency of future HR operations.
 For example, once we have a view of all the applicant characteristics that have been associated with great job performance, this data can be used to select candidates in the future.
 Some companies like IBM also use algorithms to recommend training for their employees, based on the experiences of similar employees or their own preferences, much like how Netflix recommends content to its viewers.
 We have gleaned some interesting insights on how AI can be leveraged for human resource management from a 2018 workshop that brought data science faculty together with the heads of the workforce analytics function from 20 major US corporations.

 But what if the machine says “hire more white men”?